Disappearance of Michele Anne Harris: Second trial

 A different judge from a different neighboring county, James Hayden of Chemung County Court, was assigned to the second trial, held in August 2009.
 The prosecution presented largely the same circumstantial case as it had in the first trial.
 The defense called both Cal and Tubbs to the stand, the former to humanize him for the jurors, the latter because his testimony seriously complicated the prosecution's case theory.

 To corroborate Tubbs, the defense put on his parents, both of whom confirmed that he had gotten up at that time that day to drive that route.
 Steele could not testify as he had died shortly after writing his letters.
-The defense sought to have the letters admitted into evidence, but Hayden ruled them hearsay; at the hearing the prosecution also called Steele's son, who said that not only was his late father not always truthful, he had stated his belief that while Cal was guilty Michele had deserved it due to her extramarital relationships.
+The defense sought to have the letters admitted into evidence, but Hayden ruled them hearsay; at the hearing the prosecution also called Steele's son, who said that not only was his late father not always truthful, he had stated his belief that while Cal was guilty, Michele had deserved it due to her extramarital relationships.

-On cross-examination prosecutors questioned Tubbs closely, arguing first that it was too dim for him to have seen Michele closely enough to recognize her picture in the newspaper four years later.
-They put on a nearby neighbor who recalled hearing only a car door slam in the vicinity around that time.
+On cross-examination, prosecutors questioned Tubbs closely, arguing first that it was too dim for him to have seen Michele closely enough to recognize her picture in the newspaper four years later.
+They put a nearby neighbor on the stand who recalled hearing only a car door slam in the vicinity around that time.
 Finally, they brought up a 2006 incident where state police had arrested Tubbs after he was unable to pay for his purchase at an Owego gas station, which led to him suing the state for false arrest and excessive use of force.
 (Note: The case was decided for the state in 2010.)
 The prosecution alleged that Tubbs had been motivated to embellish or fabricate his testimony in order to retaliate against the state police; he became very angry and belligerent in response.
 (Note: This behavior by Tubbs was so marked that on appeal the defense conceded it may have hurt his credibility with jurors.)

 Once again, the jury took more than a day to deliberate, and during that time asked the judge for clarification on reasonable doubt.
 It was not seen as a good sign for the prosecution, but it returned with a conviction.
-In October Cal was sentenced to 25 years to life in prison.
+In October, Cal was sentenced to 25 years to life in prison.